RibosomeCRCL/ribomethseq-nf/tests/README.md

 If all the required dependencies are installed in your local environment and all the software are available on your PATH, you can simply run `make test`.

-## Conda installation

-Once you have set up local conda envs (preferred over building the environments each time the workflow is launched) and modified the `conda` profile accordingly in the config, you can test the workflow with `make test-conda`.

 ## Docker installation